courtois-neuromod/phantom_vlb/README.md

 phantom_vlb
 ==============================

-A Vision-Language-Brain Model adapted from OpenVLA for the CNeuroMod Phantom project
+A Library to Fine-Tune Vision-Language-Brain Models for the CNeuroMod Phantom project

 Project Organization
 ------------